meilisearch/documentation/tutorials/howtos/quickstart.md

 </p>

-The deploy can take up to 20 minutes because it will compile the whole project from the GitHub repository.
+Since all the source code from the GitHub repository will be compiled, the deployment process can take up to 20 minutes to complete.

 ::: warning
-The [Heroku filesystem is ephemeral](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted), which means you may lose your data on any restart of the Heroku instance. **The Heroku deploy is okay for testing purposes, but it won't work for production.**
+The [Heroku filesystem is ephemeral](https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted), which means data loss may occur on restart. **The Heroku deployment is useful for testing purposes; however, it won't meet the requirements for production deployments.**
 :::

 ::: tab Source

-MeiliSearch is made in `Rust`.
-Therefore the Rust toolchain must [be installed](https://www.rust-lang.org/tools/install) to compile the project.
+MeiliSearch is written in `Rust`.
+To compile it, [installing the Rust toolchain](https://www.rust-lang.org/tools/install) is required.

-If you have the Rust toolchain already installed, you need to clone the repository and go to the cloned directory.
+If the Rust toolchain is already installed, clone the repository on your local system and change it to your working directory.

 ```bash
 $ git clone https://github.com/meilisearch/MeiliSearch
 $ cd MeiliSearch
 ```

-Inside the folder, compile MeiliSearch.
+In the cloned repository, compile MeiliSearch.

 ```bash
 # Update the rust toolchain to the latest version